Rybec/pyRTOS/README.md

 We need to look through the FreeRTOS documentation, to see what other things a fully featured RTOS could have.

+### Size

+Because this is intended for use on microcontrollers, size is a serious concern.
+The code is very well commented, but this means that comments take up a very significant fraction of the space.
+As of this writing, the code is over 15KB, and on my Rotary Trinkey, it uses a total of 18KB.
+A version without the comments would probably only use 9KB or 10KB.
+Better yet, perhaps we need to start providing release packages that are compiled into .mpy files.
+I'll look into how to provide releases in Github and see if that is a reasonable option.

 ## Notes

 This needs more extensive testing.
 The Mutex class has not been tested.
 We also need more testing on block conditions.  `sample.py` uses `wait_for_message()` twice, successfully.  `timeout()` is also tested in sample.py.